stories-with-dice/cthulhu_eternal_srd/content/Part 1 - Rules of the Game.md

 - One or more members of the team died or was incapacitated by physical injuries, or
 - Any other event occurred that the Game Moderator thinks was shocking enough to constitute severe trauma.

-In the downtime after the adventure (see **DOWNTIME** on page 77), all Protagonists that made it back must make a SAN test.
+In the downtime after the adventure (see [[Part 8 - Downtime]]), all Protagonists that made it back must make a SAN test.
 If the roll succeeds, nothing changes.
 If your Protagonist fails the SAN roll, he or she gains or strengthens an individual bond with EACH fellow Protagonist who also made it through the same trauma (up to a maximum of five fellow Protagonists).

 For each such fellow trauma-sufferer,